The page has been translated by Gen AI.

 1. All Services > Container > Kubernetes Engine Click the menu.
 Navigate to the Service Home page of Kubernetes Engines.

-5. Service termination After checking the contents in the popup window, click the Confirm button.
+5. Service termination After reviewing the content in the popup window, click the Confirm button.